Medical Facilities and Health Insurance

 There are many different companies offering insurance for ex-pats, and this can get confusing.
 We have made it simple.
-We believe that Global Health Insurance has the most to offer.
+We believe that international health insurance has the most to offer.
 You can check out our health insurance policy for ex-pats and request a quote by filling out the form here.

 You will receive a detailed plan, quote, and additional information from one of our health insurance experts.

 Covid Vaccine in Portugal

 As of March 2021, “The national health service (SNS) is administering the free COVID-19 vaccinations across Portugal.
 The vaccine is free to anyone in Portugal, regardless of residence status.
 You must be registered with the SNS, however, and have a ‘Número de Utente’, a user number, to be notified of the appointment that will be set for you.
 You can now register with SNS Online.
 Go to this website: Registration-for-SNS-Utente-number.pdf (safecommunitiesportugal.com) for details on what information and documents are required as well as the specific email address to use.
 You’ll need to provide the following information and documentation (scanned) in your email.
 These requirements vary by region, as you will see in the document linked above.
 Please, do not fail to provide any required data or document.”

 Passport or residence permit number

 If you have applied for a residency permit but have yet to receive it: INCLUDE a receipt of your payment for the residency permit as issued by SEF, or your proof of an appointment to obtain a residency permit or other proof of a similar request issued electronically by SEF.”